yoga and physical activity

 Here are three examples of yoga asanas that can help you relax after a workout:

 Savasana (Corpse Pose): This asana involves lying on your back with your arms and legs relaxed and your eyes closed.
-This pose helps release muscle and mental tension, allowing the body to rest and recover after physical exertion.
+This pose helps release muscular and mental tension, allowing the body to rest and recover after physical exertion.

 Find a community